 There are two major types of bulbs available, incandescent and fluorescent.
 Incandescent lights are less preferable because they emit plenty of red rays but not of blue.
 Plus, they produce too much heat for most types of plants and are approximately a third less efficient than fluorescent lights.

-Greenhouses will also often use high intensity discharge (HID) lamps which have a high light output with little shading or light emitting diode (LED) lamps.
+Greenhouses will also often use high-intensity discharge (HID) lamps that have a high light output with little shading or light-emitting diode (LED) lamps.

 Grow Light Terminology

 Other things to consider when preparing to use grow lights are voltage, PAR, nm, and lumens.
 Some of this can get a bit complex for those of us who are not scientists but bear with me.